ScilifelabDataCentre/pathogens-portal/doc/architecture/decisions/0002-pathogens-portal-2-0-architecture.md

 The motivations for moving from a static web framework include:

-1. **Too many supporting services:** each service requires dedicated maintainance work, security checks and dependency updates, which increases the workload and disperses the team's efforts.
+1. **Too many supporting services:** Blobserver, Form Manager, DC-Dynamic, Visualisations.
+Each service requires dedicated maintenance work, security checks and dependency updates, which increases the workload and disperses the team's efforts.
 2. **Hard to implement data standards:** in the current workflow, there is no testing related to ensuring that the updated data and associated metadata comply with given standard, which provides very limited help to researchers.
 3. **Limited automation**: in the absence of a dedicated backend, data processing and visualisation updates require manual intervention and script management, and we cannot implement automated workflows to support the sustainable addition of new features.